anarchivist/bclc-2014-presentation/presentation.md

 ![http://dp.la/info/developers/download/](images/platform-data.png)

 <div role="note" class="note">
-You can access our data in two ways.
-First, you can visit our website, and download all the data.
+For those developers that want to work with all of our metadata, or from a specific provider at once, we provide a bulk download option.
 </div>

 # The DPLA API {.takahashi}
 ## Access to millions of items, for any purpose

 <div role="note" class="note">
-But the DPLA is not just a database or a website.
+But the DPLA is not just a database or a website, and it should be easy for a software developer to get started working with our metadata.
-It provides a set of tools that anyone can use to build their own application or interface on top of the DPLA’s aggregated data.
+We provide a set of tools that anyone can use to build their own application or interface on top of the DPLA’s aggregated data.
 This toolset is called an Application Programming Interface (API).
 APIs let computer programs talk to other computer programs, enabling application components to fit together like Lego blocks.
 Right now, the API gets more hits than the portal!